trinodb/trino/presto-docs/src/main/sphinx/connector/hive-azure.rst

 top of the HDFS APIs and is what allows for the separation of storage from the cluster.

-Presto supports both ADLS Gen1 and Gen2.
+Trino supports both ADLS Gen1 and Gen2.
 With ADLS Gen2 now generally available, we recommend using ADLS Gen2.
 Learn more from `the official documentation
 <https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview>`_.